 Video player to use – This is an advanced setting that you should not have to touch unless you have issues playing video in Fast Video Cataloger.
 The integrated Video Player can use three different Windows APIs to play videos, which the drop-down list allows you to choose from.

-Smart connect VMR9 – Use DirectShow’s smart connect to play the video; i.e. it will try to search all codecs installed on your computer in their merit order to try to play the video and then render using Microsoft’s Video Mixing Renderer 9 technology.
+Smart connect VMR9 – Use DirectShow’s smart connect to play the video; i.e., it will try to search all codecs installed on your computer in their merit order to try to play the video and then render using Microsoft’s Video Mixing Renderer 9 technology.

-Smart connect VMR7 – Use DirectShow’s smart connect to play the video; i.e. it will try to search all codecs installed on your computer in their merit
+Smart connect VMR7 – Use DirectShow’s smart connect to play the video; i.e., it will try to search all codecs installed on your computer in their merit

-order to try to play the video and then render using Microsoft’s Video Mixing Renderer 7 technology.
+order to try to play the video and then render it using Microsoft’s Video Mixing Renderer 7 technology.

-Smart connect EVR – Use DirectShow’s smart connect to play the video; i.e. it will try to search all codecs installed on your computer in their merit order to try to play the video and then render using Microsoft’s Enhanced Video Renderer.
+Smart connect EVR – Use DirectShow’s smart connect to play the video; i.e., it will try to search all codecs installed on your computer in their merit order to try to play the video and then render using Microsoft’s Enhanced Video Renderer.

 Direct – Will only play the video with integrated codecs.
 This is the safest option but might not work for videos requiring some exotic codecs.